tagteam/SuperRanker/README.md

 ```

+### Comparisons between sra and the topK method

+See [this script](https://www.github.com) for a comparison between sequential rank agreement the topK method.
+This corresponds to section 5 of the manuscript

 ### Long example

 The following code produces the results for the Table and Figure 1 in the manuscript.
-They do take some time to run,
+They do take some time to run.
+This reproduces the results in section 3 of the paper.

 ```{r}